Maryland State House Removes Statue Of Judge Who Wrote Dred Scott Decision

 Earlier this week, Baltimore took down four monuments linked to the Confederacy, including statues of Robert E. Lee and Stonewall Jackson — as well as one of Taney.

-The U.S. Capitol's Supreme Court Chamber has a bust of Taney that was copied from the sculpture in Annapolis.
+The U.S. Capitol's Supreme Court chamber has a bust of Taney that was copied from the sculpture in Annapolis.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.